asift91/Manual_Migration/option1.md

             ```

     - **Backup of moodle and moodledata**
-        - The Moodle directory consists of site HTML content and Moodledata contains Moodle site data
+        - The Moodle directory consists of site HTML content and Moodledata contains Moodle site data.

         ```
         #commands to copy moodle and moodledata